schooltool-project/schooltool-book/source/install.rst

 Installing SchoolTool on Ubuntu
 ===============================

-For the forseeable future we are only supporting deployment on `Ubuntu Linux <http://ubuntu.com>`_ (currently, the Hardy, Intrepid and Jaunty releases).
+For the forseeable future we are only supporting deployment on `Ubuntu Linux <http://ubuntu.com>`_ (currently, Intrepid, Jaunty and Karmic releases).

 #.
 Add SchoolTool PPA to your Software Sources.